Background pattern

 Children:

-• Children over one year of age who weigh more than10 kgcan take Omeprazol Combix.
-The dose for children is based on body weight, and your doctor will decide the correct dose.
+• Children over 1 year of age who weigh more than 10 kg can take Omeprazole Combix.
+The dose for children is based on body weight and your doctor will decide the correct dose.

-• Children over 4 years old can take omeprazole.
-The dose for children is based on body weight, and your doctor will decide the correct dose.
+• Children over 4 years of age can take omeprazole.
+The dose for children is based on body weight and your doctor will decide the correct dose.

 • It is recommended to take the capsules in the morning.